Allomerus decemarticulatus: Predatory behavior

 Normally, there are only a small number of ants in any given area on the plant stem.
 There are about 40 workers per leaf, but generally only a few will be patrolling outside.
 Once an insect lands on the plant, the closest ant will immediately surface and grab on to a leg, antenna, wing, or some other appendage of the prey.
 This ant will pull the prey, which will try to escape by pulling in the opposite direction.
 However, the ant will rarely let go of its grip.
 The ant immobilizes the prey and, using an extreme feat of strength, will hold the much larger prey to the plant as more ants from around that area arrive.
 This ability to hold the prey is extremely important because the ants move and congregate fairly slowly.

 After the first ant has immobilized the prey, it releases pheromones to call other ants to the area.
 The first few ants to arrive will each grab a different leg and pull in opposite directions, "spread-eagling" the prey.
-This is basically identical to the medieval torture tactic of "rack torture".
 Anywhere between six and 16 ants will participate in this spread-eagling.
 As the prey lies motionless and helpless, worker ants will congregate and either help to hold the prey down, if that is necessary, or start stinging and biting it.
 In doing this, they use a venom that they produce to paralyze and kill the prey.
 Afterwards, the group of workers will carry the body back to the colony, where it is dismembered and cut up into little pieces to be eaten by the group.